PAI-Tech/PAI-BOT-JS/docs/installation/index.md

  #Pm2 installation
  npm install -g pm2
+ #Set Pm2 to start when system restart
+ pm2 startup
 ```

 If all installation proccess finished with success, you should be able to run the following commands to check them: